asciidoctor/asciidoctor-bibtex/README.md

 ## Notes on Using

-There is a sample document and bibliography in the folder 'tests'.
+There is a sample document and bibliography in the folder 'samples'; build "sample-1.txt", which includes "sample-2.txt".

 It is advisable to preview the -ref files before further processing, to remove any Latex commands, and check the formatting; in particular, all curly braces